Kiran-Kumar-916/ShoppingKart/README.md

 # Instructions to Run the ShoppingKart Project
 ### Update appsettings.json:

-Open the appsettings.json file in your project.
+Open the appsettings.json file in the project.
 Replace Server name with your SQL Server instance name in ConnectionStrings under "DefaultConnection".
 Set the database name to ShoppingKart (or any other preferred name).